 Remember that only the original STLINK-V2 and STLINK-V3 have a working reset line, as far I have tested.
 Here you can see the STLINK-V2 connected with the MiniPill LoRa.

 In the couple of years I use STM32 microcontrollers I used a few programmers.
 The first one was the ST-LINK V2 clone.
 You can find a lot on the internet for a few Euro.
 In my experience they are not that reliable and not usable with every IDE (Integrated Development Environment).
+They also do NOT have a proper RESET line to reset your target.

 So I bought for about 15 Euro a more official ST-LINK/V2 programmer.
 I had to make a special flat cable to be able to connect to the Bluepill board.